 Good to know before you go

 - Tipping in Malta is quite common.
 In restaurants, the tips are usually 5-10% but make sure it isn’t already included in your bill.
 It was not offered to be included if using a credit card; it is best to leave cash for tips.
 Spas and tour guides are usually tipped 10%.
 Bars do not expect tips unless you have direct table service.
 Housekeeping at hotels usually gets 2 euros per night.
-Taxis are not tipped, but many do round up to the nearest euro.
+Taxis are not tipped, but many round up to the nearest euro.
 Credit cards are accepted almost everywhere but have cash for smaller places and markets.

 - Valletta has a new modern parking system with automatic number plate recognition that can allow the CCTV systems to record the number of cars that come through the city.
-It is designed to aid with the taxation of vehicles based on the amount of time they park in the city.
+It is designed to aid the taxation of vehicles based on the time they park in the city.
 Valletta has three kinds of parking lots, differentiated by color.
-White parking lots are designed for public use and can be used for 24 hours, blue parking lots are for public use from 8 am to 6 pm, and green parking lots are for residents only.
+White parking lots are designed for public use and can be used for 24 hours, blue parking lots are for general use from 8 am to 6 pm, and green parking lots are for residents only.

 - The noted above parking spaces visitors can park in are indicated by color, and we found it easy to determine where we should park.
 White is for public use, free and open 24 hours a day.
 Blue parking spots are only from 8 am to 6 pm unless otherwise noted.
 As a whole, we found parking easy to find and rarely paid for it.

 - There is quite a young feel to Malta.
 It is drawing young professionals from all over Europe.
 It encourages those who are digital nomads to settle there with incentives.
-As we were in the Three cities, Valetta, Rabat, and Portsmouth, we observed many young professionals gathering, especially for the bustling nightlife.
+As we were in the Three Cities, Valetta, Rabat, and Portsmouth, we observed many young professionals gathering, especially for the bustling nightlife.

 - Restaurants are packed, and there are many to choose from, and they stay open late.
 We were turned away from many restaurants as they were booked for the night, and this was during Covid.
-Malta is definitely is an up-and-coming destination to visit.
+Malta is an up-and-coming destination to visit.

-- The Maltese tend to use less personal space, sitting or standing quite close to one another.
+- The Maltese tend to use less personal space, sitting or standing close to one another.
 Maltese tend to be touchy and affectionate people.
 Hugging, kissing, and back-slapping in public are common.